zaphodplays/HideAndSeek2D/README.md

 # 5. jump
 # special command for seeker to find the hiders
 # check Chair/Tree
+# NOTE - If you mistype something, just press enter and type the command again
 # The game goes on until the seeker has found all the hiders